mkarner07/mkarner07.github.io/_pages/about.md

 ---
 permalink: /about/
 title: "About"
-header:
-  image: /assets/images/art-lasovsky-pen-title-unsplash.jpg
 ---

-## Hi, I'm Matthias!
+Hi there, great that you are here!

+My name is, you guessed right, Matthias Karner.
+Professionally, I am leading a department dedicated to Digitalization & IT.
+I started my Medium Journey in 2023.

 Great that you are here!

+### Why did I create this website?
-I’ve always been an avid reader, and my reading preferences have evolved over the years.
-In my childhood, I delved into novels, during my student years, it was textbooks, and as a doctoral student, I immersed myself in scientific articles.
-Throughout my academic journey, I developed a deep appreciation for well-researched scientific papers and even had the privilege of contributing to this body of work by publishing several articles as part of my dissertation.
+I've always been an avid reader.
+In my childhood, I delved into novels, during my student years, it was textbooks, and as a doctoral student, I was reading tons of scientific articles.
+I even had the privilege of contributing to this body of research by publishing several articles as part of my dissertation (cf. [ResearchGate](https://www.researchgate.net/profile/Matthias-Karner-3)).
+For the last couple of years I have been reading a lot of [non-fiction books]({% post_url 2023-11-19-Learning-Journey-my-top-33-non-fiction-bookshelf %}).

-My career path has predominantly been in application-oriented science, which led me to work on industry projects and apply my research findings in practical settings.
-Consequently, I made the transition from academic research to the corporate world.

-Today, I serve as the manager of a department dedicated to digitalization and IT within an international corporation.
-While my career has taken me in exciting directions, my passion for reading has remained constant.
-However, due to the demands of my career change, my writing output has declined in the recent years.

-With creating this website, I aim to change that narrative.

-I’m excited to share insights I collected from my personal experiences and explore a range of topics, including personal productivity, management and leadership as well as digital transformation.

-Thank you for dropping by!
+But I also regularly listen to podcasts and audibooks and read online.

+I recently signed up on [Medium](https://matthiaskarner.medium.com/) to have access to one of the best repositories of online articles.
+My expectations were exceeded: There are so many exciting, educational and humorous posts on the platform!

+It was encouraging to see all this great articles.
+I wanted to contribute too, so I decided to share the insights I picked up so far: on Medium and on my personal website.

+### How did I collect these insights?

+I did my Bachelor and Master in Industrial & Mechanical Engineering at the Vienna University of Technology.

+My professional carreer started in application-oriented science at the Fraunhofer institute (parallel to my PhD), where I worked on research projects - most of them in cooperation with industrial partners.
+The topics were mostly in the realm of Industrial Engineering: lean manufacturing, digitalization, maintenance management, product development, cyber-physical-systems and production planning.

+During my PhD my interests shifted more and more in the direction of Digitalization and IT: I learned programming (not just theoretically) and delved into methods such as machine learing, meta-heuristics, predictive maintenance, automation, … Luckily, I was able to apply what I learned in the research projects I did.

+After finishing my PhD I made the transition to the corporate world and took the job of a "Digital Transformation Manager".
+I got the chance to build up a team to accelarete the digital transformation of my company.
+Things worked out pretty well and my team quickly grew.
+For more than two years now, I am responsible for IT systems, digitalization, automation and data science in an international cooperation.

+### And what now?
+I am already thrilled what the future holds up for me.
+But one thing is certain: I will continue to be curious, read & learn and share the insights I'll stumble upon.

 {% include afterword.html %}